-- the shares of sovereign issuers and companies having exposure to, or ties with the sectors and the additional exclusions further described below; and - the ESG score difference between the Fund's portfolio and the investment universe. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- the share of sovereign issuers having exposure to, or ties with the sectors and the additional exclusions further described below; and - the ESG score difference between the Fund's portfolio and the investment universe. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?

-How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?

-- - How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights? - Not applicable.
+- How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective? - Not applicable. - - How have the indicators for adverse impacts on sustainability factors been taken into account? - Not applicable. - - How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?